Truphone raises $38M at $516M valuation as its eSIM business crosses 4M profiles – TechCrunch

 For some additional context, the company was valued at £386 million in its last fundraise in 2018, making this latest raise effectively a slight down round.

-Truphone is not a startup in the “young” sense: the company has actually been around since 2006, starting out originally as a provider of SIM cards that travellers could use in their phones to get cheap calls and data while roaming outside their home countries.
+Truphone is not a startup in the “young” sense.
+It has actually been around since 2006, starting out originally as a provider of SIM cards that travellers could use in their phones to get cheap calls and data while roaming outside their home countries.
 That legacy MVNO business reached breakeven in September 2019, it said today.

 In more recent years, it has pivoted to focusing squarely on eSIM services, taking advantage of the advances in hardware design that make it easier to switch carriers (and use cheaper data plans) without physically replacing a SIM card.